-Before starting the dyno chassis testing (CS-mode) it has to be ensured that the High Voltage Battery of the Hybrid Vehicle is in a low SoC.
-To reach this state a free trip on an urban route shall be performed until ICE starts, then drive for another 20km with a moderate velocity so that the battery is not being recharged.
+Before starting the dyno chassis testing in charge sustaining mode (CS-mode) it has to be ensured that the High Voltage Battery of the Hybrid Vehicle is in a SoC, corresponding to CS-mode.
+To reach this state a free trip on an urban route shall be performed until ICE starts, then drive for another 20 km with a moderate velocity so that the battery is not being recharged.
 The time and/or distance of the drive should be sufficient to achieve a quasi constant SoC.